EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Methodology

-\textbf{Engineer's Capability.} Same as~\cite{ph2p2024cvpr}, we assume that we have white-box access to a latent diffusion model \( \mathcal{M} \), allowing them to access intermediate outputs and compute the model's gradients.
-In addition, the attacker has access to other public models and tools, which aids in more efficient prompt optimization.
+\item \textbf{Engineer's Capability.} Same as~\cite{ph2p2024cvpr}, we assume that we have white-box access to a latent diffusion model \( \mathcal{M} \), allowing us to access intermediate outputs and compute the model's gradients.
+In addition, the engineer has access to other public models and tools, which aids in more efficient prompt optimization. \end{itemize}